 The idea is simple.
 This Google Spreadsheet connects to Twitter through a Google Script and imports all the search results into the sheet.
 It will make this connection to Twitter every few minutes in the background and fetches any new tweets, if available.

-Save Tweets Forever in a Spreadsheet
+Save Tweets in a Google Spreadsheet

 The Twitter Archiver is available in two editions – free and premium.
 The premium edition allows you to monitor multiple search terms and hashtags in the same Google sheet.
 It is significantly faster at fetching tweets, it saves location information (if available) and can even pull old tweets that have been posted in the previous 6-9 days.